 Gab did it again, jumping up to punch the ground and blow out more of the back walls.
 “Out!” he bellowed before racing down the tunnel he had just created.

 Til stepped back, playing faster and harder.
-Flames and music rose around him, shifting around like some living creature.
+Flames and music rose around him, shifting like a snake.
 It jerked to one side and then to the other.

 Brook couldn't reach him with her power as she struggled against the man between them.
 Both of them were using concussive forces but their attacks couldn't reach other.